 Are We Really Born Again?

-There’s anecdotal evidence that there’s a serious crisis amongst Christians.
-It seems we can talk a lot about love but we’re actually very poor at demonstrating it.
-Instead of showing real, authentic love, demonstrated in graceful, multi-faceted ways, we’re seeing the opposite in many of our Christian communities.
+There’s a serious crisis amongst Christians.
+It seems we can talk a lot about love, but we’re actually woefully inadequate at demonstrating it.
+Instead of showing real, authentic love, demonstrated in graceful, multi-faceted ways, we see the opposite in many of our Christian communities.
 We’re often religiously wealthy but morally bankrupt; devoid of any real expression of a grace-led life.
 We say we’re born again but are we really?
 Has grace really touched our hearts?

 Jesus told a story to illustrate what a life untransformed by grace looks like – that of the ungrateful servant (Matthew 18: 21-35).
 Despite having been forgiven a massive debt of some several million dollars by his master, the servant proceeded to demand repayment of a debt owed to him by a fellow servant, of only a few dollars.
 When the fellow servant was unable to immediately repay, he had him thrown into prison, ‘until he could repay the debt’ – which would have been practically impossible from his prison cell.
 The master soon heard of the ungrateful servant’s behaviour and the conclusion of the tale is sobering: